 Imam Bukhari is a familiar name to many Muslims as his recorded Hadiths are considered the most authentic ones in Islam.
-Imam Mohammed Al-Bukhari is the most renowned Islamic scholar of Islamic history.
+He collected 600,000 Hadith and wrote only around 7,200 in Sahi Bukhari.

-His collection of Prophet Muhammad S.A.W actions, habits and words and events related to Prophet’s life are a great source of knowledge.
-The number of hadith in his book Sahi Bukhari is 7,275 hadith, including hadith occurring repeatedly.
-It has been said that this number excluding repeated hadith is 2,230.
+His collection of Prophet Muhammad ﷺ actions, habits and words and events related to the Prophet’s life are a great source of knowledge.

 Childhood of Imam Bukhari

-Abu Abdullah Mohamed bin Ismail Al-Bukhari was a national of Uzbekistan.
-He was born in the city of Bukhara in 194AH.
+Abu Abdullah Mohamed bin Ismail Al-Bukhari was born in the city of Bukhara in 194AH.
 He was bought up by his mother alone as his father died during his childhood.
-His mother was able to raise the child perfectly.

 He got into eye disease and it was believed that he would lose his sight, but he got rid of the disease soon.